Diverters & Rejects(20 companies)

 FlexLink offers incline elevator conveyors designed for single or multiple lane elevation to handle sensitive products of different sizes.
 FlexLink also offers conveyor functions for puck handling for small, fragile products.

-Garvey supplies product and packaging handling equipment includes the Gap Transporter, which when adjusted can be used for versatile applications including gap transporting, conveying, depucking, elevating, spacing, label inspecting and bottom coding.
+Garvey supplies product and packaging handling equipment including gripper elevators and gap transporting equipment.
+The Gap Transporter, which when adjusted can be used for versatile applications including gap transporting, conveying, depucking, elevating, spacing, label inspecting and bottom coding.
 Garvey’s Gripper Elevator fits within existing conveyor lines with ease due to its minimal footprint design; it features a vulcanized gripper surface that opens or closes with a built in handwheel, from less than 1 in. to a maximum of 12 in. in separation.
 Custom designs for product and package handling are also available.

 MAC Automation Concepts